 We’ll discuss emotional motivation later.
 (You’ll laugh!
 You’ll cry!)
-But first, let’s walk through your many storage options to see how deceptively simple it is to back up everything right now—before your inevitable data disaster occurs.
+First, let's take a walk on the safe side to see how simple it is to back up everything right now—before your inevitable data disaster occurs.

-Method A: Fork over the $50 to $100 a year and back up the data from all your PCs and mobile devices to an online storage service such as Carbonite, Google Drive, iDrive, iCloud, Mozy, or SkyDrive.
-Choose the one that supports all (or the largest percentage) of your devices, and use the downloadable app that the service provides to maintain a mirror of your files on your local PC.
+Method A: Fork over $50 to $100 a year and back up the data from all your PCs and mobile devices to online storage such as Carbonite, Google Drive, iDrive, iCloud, Mozy, or SkyDrive.
+Choose the service that supports all (or the largest percentage) of your devices, and use the downloadable app that the service provides to maintain a mirror of your files on your local PC.

 Of course, this method works only if you have regular access to enough upstream bandwidth to handle all your essential data.